balakrishnabadveli/VaidhyaMegha-Reports/README.md

 Results
 ---
-Refer the below link to view the reports in the pdf formart https://drive.google.com/drive/folders/1gDFRDppr8TZw3nzGYSINiH26iWrKN_yQ
+Refer the below link to view the reports in the pdf format

+https://drive.google.com/drive/folders/1gDFRDppr8TZw3nzGYSINiH26iWrKN_yQ